 Celebrating 20 Years of the DHLRI

-When it opened two decades ago, the Dorothy M. Davis Heart and Lung Research Institute (DHLRI) started with a simple goal to study heart, lung and kidney diseases.
+When it opened over two decades ago, the Dorothy M. Davis Heart and Lung Research Institute (DHLRI) started with a simple goal to study heart, lung and kidney diseases.
 Occupying a new space that amassed one of the largest research footprints on campus at the time, it seemed a daunting task to fill the building, develop collaborative research projects, create pathways to enable discovery and recruit leading research talent to Ohio State.
 As the years evolved, we developed our infrastructure and leadership, solidified extensions into the research enterprise at Ohio State and honed an invigorating and rewarding culture.
 Today, our driven focus to foster multidisciplinary, patient-centered research has enabled our team to achieve breakthroughs we wouldn’t have envisioned 20 years ago.

 Today we reflect on the heritage of our institution; express our gratitude to the hundreds of faculty, staff, collaborators, donors and other supporters who brought us to the present day; and look ahead to a promising future where Ohio State continues to forge the path to solve the world’s leading heart and vascular problems.

 A Vision for the Future, 20 Years in the Making

 Growing Our Footprint, Multiplying Our Impact: DHLRI-associated research now takes place at six locations throughout the Wexner Medical Center campus, occupying more than 200,000 square feet of research space.
 We’re proud to have grown our funding to more than $30 million annually.